 7 Things To Do After a Orlando Car Accident

 When you are involved in an Orlando Car Accident you will be overwhelmed in the immediate aftermath by adrenaline along with fear, confusion, anxiety, distress and many times pain.
 After a auto accident, it’s not always easy to make rational decisions.
 Many accident compensation lawsuits are lost because of something the driver failed to do.
 That’s why it is important to understand what you are expected to do once an accident happens in Florida.
 Even though the circumstances may make it difficult to remain composed, keeping calm is vital.
-As experienced Orlando auto accident attorneys here are our 7 things you must do after an auto accident.
+According to our car accident attorney Orlando here are our 7 things you must do after an auto accident.

 Call 911 and/or the Police

 Saving lives should be the number one priority.
 The 911 call serves two purposes.
 First, it’s an official notification that an accident has occurred.
 Second, you can request medical assistance if there is an injury or fatality.
-However, even if no one was hurt, calling law enforcement will provide important support in a potential lawsuit in future since the law enforcement officers will write a report that records their assessment of who was at fault.
-The police record will detail all key elements of the collision including names, vehicle registration, road conditions and witness statements.
+However, even if no one was hurt, calling law enforcement, in most cases the Florida Highway Patrol, will provide important support in a potential lawsuit in future since the law enforcement officers will write a report that records their assessment of who was at fault.
+No matter if it is the FHP, Orlando Police Department or the Orange County Sheriff’s office, the police record will detail all key elements of the collision including names, vehicle registration, road conditions and witness statements.

 Remain at the Scene